samrobbins85/studentcook.now.sh/content/docs/Mains/Lasagne.md

 * Lasagne sheets
 * Cornflour
 * 500ml Milk
+* Quater of a block of cheese grated

 ## Method
 1. In a pan, heat the oil and cook the onion for 5 minutes until soft